Autodesk 3ds Max Software | Get Prices & Buy Official 3ds Max 2025

 Read 3ds Max news and stories from animation, VFX, and games studios.

-Enjoy all the creative tools you need to build a powerful, scalable 3D animation pipeline for complex simulations, effects, and rendering.

-3ds Max is used by 3D modelers, animators, and lighting artists for game development (US Site), film and TV productions (US Site), and design visualization (US Site) projects.
+3ds Max is used by 3D modellers, animators and lighting artists for game development (US Site), film and TV productions (US Site) and design visualisation (US Site) projects.

-Autodesk 3ds Max and Autodesk Maya are used by creative studios around the world for animation, modeling, visual effects, and rendering.
-Learn when to choose 3ds Max (US Site) and when to choose Maya (US Site).

 Autodesk 3ds Max runs on Microsoft® Windows® 11 and Windows 10.
 See 3ds Max system requirements (US Site) for details.